DensE: An Enhanced Non-commutative Representation for Knowledge Graph Embedding with Adaptive Semantic Hierarchy: Related Work

-From the perspective of modeling composite relations (i.e., a relation path composed of a series of relations), our work is related to several previous methods, i.e., TransE~\cite{bordes2013translating}, RotatE~\cite{sun2019rotate} and QuatE~\cite{zhang2019quaternion}.
-TransE and RotatE are both translational models that use Eucleadian distance as score function.
-While they are motivated by clear geometric interpretations, their modeling capacity for composite relations is insufficient because both of them assume a commutative pattern on relation path and do not consider entity information in inferring composition patterns.
+Transnational distance models, represented by TransE~\cite{bordes2013translating} and RotatE~\cite{sun2019rotate} use Eucleadian distance as the score function.
+In particular, the embedding of relations and entity are fit so that the tail entity can be obtained by from the head entity using the operation defined by the relation.
+Given this intuition, these methods usually reflect some particular geometric interpretations.
+However, within the various relation patterns, their modeling capacity for composite relations (i.e., a relation path composed of a series of relations) tend to be insufficient because most methods assume a commutative pattern on the relation path and do not consider entity information in inferring composition patterns.

 Specifically, TransE models each relation as a pure translational transformation, so it assumes a fixed addition composition pattern between relations, i.e., \(r_3 = r_1 + r_2\), which is commutative and irrelevant to entity embeddings.
 RotatE made significant progress by modeling relations as rotational operator (rotation matrix) in 2-D Euclidean space.
 When modeling a relation path composed of multiple relations, RotatE uses Hadamard product to combine the rotation matrices of the relations on the path, i.e., \(r_3 = r_1 \circ r_2\).
-In this model, all relations in the composite relation have the same rotation axis (Figure~1(a)).
+In this model, all relations in the composite relation have the same rotation axis.
 Thus, the compositions in RotatE are also mandatorily commutative.
 Also, interactions between relation and entity embeddings are precluded as the rotation axis is always perpendicular to entity embeddings.

+Following the effort of RotatE, several methods have been proposed to enhance the expressiveness of rotation-based translation KGE model.
+For instance,~\cite{Yang2020AGF} proposes a group-theoretic analysis for KGE methods.
+Their method, named NagE, represents a preliminary attempt in applying non-Abelian group in modeling relational rotations.
+RotatE3D~\cite{gao2020rotate3d}, on the other hand, extends the rotation of RotatE into the 3-D Euclidean space.
+However, although these methods represent certain conceptual advances, their empirical results show limited performance advance over previous methods, probably challenged by the fitting power of pure rotation-based operations and lacking of ability to model semantic hierarchies in knowledge graphs.